fpavogt/fcmaker/docs/source/running.rst

  * ``--help,-h`` : prints the basic help
  * ``--version`` : prints the fcmaker version
- * ``--no-montage`` : will by-pass the use of Montage.
-Finding charts will rotated according to the input FITS file. [no encouraged]
+ * ``--montage`` : will use Montage, to force the finding charts to be rotated North.
- * ``--no-systemtex`` : will use the matplotib LaTeX, rather than the system-wide LaTeX installation.
-Finding charts will be less pretty.
+ * ``--systemtex`` : will use the matplotib LaTeX, rather than the system-wide LaTeX installation.
+Finding charts will be prettier. [encouraged]
  * ``--no-upload`` : tell fcmaker never to try to upload the finding chart(s) to p2.
  * ``--do-pdf`` : tell fcmaker to save a .pdf version of the finding chart (in addition to the jpg one).
  * ``--do-png`` : tell fcmaker to save a .png version of the finding chart (in addition to the jpg one).